Shrutii07/Sleep-disorder-Classification/README.md

 * Open the generated link in any browser.
 * Give the test samples provided in the folder [test](https://github.com/Shrutii07/Sleep-disorder-Classification/tree/main/GUI/test) or any C4A1 channel signal of 2s duration of 512Hz in csv format to see the result.

-The sample output of GUI scree can be seen below
+The sample output of GUI screen can be seen below
 ![](/GUI/gui_ss.jpeg)